 That doesn't mean you're stuck with launch prices, however.
 In fact, MacBook sales are fairly common around certain times of the year, and do generally fall in line with new releases.
 While you might not find major discounts on cheaper entry level models, those shopping for the more specced out lines can enjoy some significant price drops around the holidays and major Apple launch windows.

 We'll say it again, MacBooks last.
-Many 2015 MacBook Pros are still running healthy to this day, though you might struggle to cram the latest MacOS releases onto them.
+Many 2019 MacBook Pros are still running healthy to this day, though you might struggle to cram the latest MacOS releases onto them.
 But we'll say something else again, cheap MacBooks don't tend to lose their value.
-That means you can easily spend $1,000 on a MacBook from before 2017 and miss out on the latest processors, RAM speeds, hardware features, and SSD storage sizes of the newer models, sitting at similar prices.
+That means you can easily spend $1,000 on a MacBook from before 2020 and miss out on the latest processors, RAM upgrades, hardware features, and SSD storage sizes of the newer models that sit at similar prices.

-That means if you do spot a particularly good MacBook deal on an older model, it may well be worth your time.
-If you find yourself shopping between the $1,300 and $2,000 mark, however, double check you can't pick up something newer for the same price.
+That means if you do spot a particularly good MacBook deal on an older or refurbished model, it may well be worth your time.
+If you find yourself shopping between the $1,300 and $2,000 mark, however, double-check you can't pick up something newer for the same price.

 What to look for in MacBook sales